sboof911/Total-perspective-vortex/README.md

 This project involves the preprocessing of EEG data and training multiple classifiers to predict different classes of EEG signals.
 The best-performing model is selected and used to predict on test data, achieving an accuracy of over 60%, as required.

+## Dataset

+You can download the dataset from the following link: [Physionet EEG Dataset](https://physionet.org/content/eegmmidb/1.0.0/)
 ## Features

 - **Preprocessing**: